SohamMody/Event-Detection-from-Dockless-Scooter-Trips-Austin/README.md

-# Mobility_Patterns_of_Dockless_Scooters_Austin_Texas
+# Event Detection based on Dockless Scooter Trips in Austin, Texas
-This is the project done by us for the course Machine Learning for Cities.
+This is a project done by Soham Mody and Timur Mukhtarov for the course Machine Learning for Cities as a part of our master's in urban data science at CUSP, NYU.

-Project by:
-Soham Mody
-Timur Mukhtarov